 During this rotation, students will be involved in the management of rehabilitation patients in a variety of settings including an acute trauma facility, a rehabilitation facility, in specialty clinics, and an outpatient private practice setting.
 Students will be given the opportunity to evaluate and assist in the management of patients with various rehabilitation conditions.
 Special emphasis will be given to understanding the goals and priorities in medical management of rehabilitation patients.
-Educational materials related to Physical Medicine and Rehabilitation presented in the clinical setting.
+Educational materials related to Physical Medicine and Rehabilitation will be provided for discussion and reinforcement of information presented in the clinical setting.